 “I had the three stars and they took them away.
 One thing I would say in my situation, which is maybe a little different than others, is that I feel I had proven myself before Michelin came to New York.
 I had proven who I was and what I was able to do,” he says.

-Success, for him, is derived from the work he does and the impact he has on his community, city and country.
-Mentoring is definitely one of the biggest rewards for him.
+Success, for him, is derived from the work he does and he also sees it in the impact he has on his community, city and country.
+Mentoring is definitely one of the biggest reward he is proudest of.